Illustrations: Fabián Muñoz

 While Dr. Mario Luján and Torralba was fulfilling his social service in the mountains of Holguín, he was confronted with a case of Priapism, in which the patient, a sexagenarian whose penis had been erect for over thirty hours, was brought to him on a stretcher.
 After observing the discolored thrombosis, he decided to amputate.

-Two months later, they brought him another patient with identical pathology from the same mountain range.
+Three months later, they brought him another patient with identical pathology from the same mountain range.
 He was able to extract blood and the man returned to Upper Cuchuflí on his own means.

 Sometime later, when Mayito was brought a third case of Priapism on an improvised stretcher and from afar he recognized the same men that had carried Jacinto, alarmed he asked them: